ashwanthkumar/vamana/README.md

 Vamana is an auto scalar that helps you scale your software or hardware based on application demand.
 Making Elasticity truely elastic.

 ## How does it work?
-Vamana has an Autoscaling algorithm which identifies based on Demand-Supply model if a given application has to Upscale / Downscale.
+Vamana has an Autoscaling algorithm which identifies your application load based on a Demand-Supply model and determine if it has to Upscale / Downscale.
 In order to integrate your application with Vamana it needs to implement what are called as a "Collector" and a "Scalar".

 ### Collector
 ```scala